angular-ui/bootstrap/src/typeahead/docs/readme.md

 * `typeahead-min-length` <i class="glyphicon glyphicon-eye-open"></i>
    _(Defaults: 1)_ :
-   Minimal no of characters that needs to be entered before typeahead kicks-in
+   Minimal no of characters that needs to be entered before typeahead kicks-in.
+Must be greater than or equal to 1.

 * `typeahead-no-results` <i class="glyphicon glyphicon-eye-open"></i>
    _(Defaults: angular.noop)_ :